Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Introduction

-A systematic study of plasma processing applied to LCLS-II \SI{1.3}{\giga\hertz} nitrogen-doped \cite{grassellino2013nitrogen} cavities was previously carried out at FNAL, demonstrating that plasma cleaning can successfully mitigate hydrocarbon-related FE without affecting the high Q-factors and quench fields characteristic of N-doped cavities \cite{giaccone2021field}.
+As discussed in Berrutti \textit{et al.} \cite{berrutti2019plasma}, a new method of plasma ignition was developed for LCLS-II \SI{1.3}{\giga\hertz} cavities.
+This innovative method utilizes the higher order modes (HOM) and HOM couplers (Fig. \ref{fig:TESLAcavity}) to ignite and move the glow discharge inside the cavity RF volume.
+A systematic study of plasma processing applied to LCLS-II \SI{1.3}{\giga\hertz} nitrogen-doped \cite{grassellino2013nitrogen} cavities was carried out at FNAL, demonstrating that plasma cleaning can successfully mitigate hydrocarbon-related FE without affecting the high Q-factors and quench fields characteristic of N-doped cavities \cite{giaccone2021field}.

 In this paper the development and first application of plasma processing to a full size \SI{1.3}{\giga\hertz} cryomodule (CM) are presented.